leakira/multi-currency-api/README.md

 - DEFAULT_PLUGIN: default plugin to convert if ?use is omitted
 - CURRENCY_CONVERTER_TOKEN: CurrencyConverter API key
 - CURRENCY_LAYER_TOKEN: CurrencyLayer API key

+## Tools used to develop
+- Ruby
+- Sinatra

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details